Tesla shares dive after Model 3 delivery falls short of estimates, cuts prices

 The company said in its third quarter results that it would focus in the fourth quarter on further increasing its production rate and there were indications that Wall Street had been expecting higher numbers.

-Tesla has been urging buyers to make use of the federal tax credit, with Chief Executive Officer Elon Musk reminding them on Twitter on Saturday that the benefit would drop to half beginning 2019.
+Tesla has been urging buyers to make use of the federal tax credit, with CEO Elon Musk reminding them on Twitter on Saturday that the benefit would drop to half beginning 2019.

 (Reporting by Sonam Rai in Bengaluru; editing by Sweta Singh)